Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 For example, if you have a few people doing your marketing, 55-year-old Bob’s tweets are going to sound different from 18-year-old Tina’s, right?
 It’s therefore important that you’re all on the same page and communicating as a brand, not as individuals.

-To do this, you’ll need to create a style guide which should take into account everything from your social media goals to terminology and tone of voice.
+To do this, you’ll need to create a style guide that should take into account everything from your social media goals to terminology and tone of voice.
 To help, here are some great tips from Hootsuite.

 Social media is key to the success of plenty of businesses nowadays.
 By offering an intimate and immediate way to connect with customers and potential prospects, it enables businesses to show a more human side.
 It also allows them to target users based on interests and done well can lead to a dramatic increase in website traffic and leads.